-I have this sneaky fear that while Americans have built kitchens bigger and more luxurious than ever (complete with six-burner Wolff Ranges and modern refrigerators that store enough food for a month), kitchens are less what they were designed to be: A place where the whole family is nourished in body and soul.
+I have this sneaky fear that while Americans have built kitchens bigger and more luxurious than ever (complete with six-burner Wolff Ranges and modern refrigerators to store enough food for a month), kitchens are less what they should be: A place where the whole family is nourished in body and soul.

 As Thich Nhat Hanh wrote in his wonderful book How To Eat:

 Every minute can be a holy, sacred minute.
 Where do you seek the spiritual?
 You seek the spiritual in every ordinary thing that you do every day.
 Sweeping the floor, watering the vegetables, and washing the dishes become holy and sacred if mindfulness is there.
 With mindfulness and concentration, everything becomes spiritual.”

 Forget the fancy gadgets and expensive cutlery.
 You don’t need any of that.

 So what do you need for Kitchen Zen?

 Here are 5 essentials you need in the kitchen: